()

 After breakfast, you’ll travel to the ‘Palace of Winds”, Hawa Mahal.
 This is undoubtedly one of the most stunning monuments in India, as the honeycomb structure of a sea of palace windows and alcoves soar above the dusty city streets.

 After your visit to the ‘Palace of Winds’, you’ll be led to the outskirts of town to the Amber Fort and Palace.
-This beautifully preserved site contains stunning buildings imposing towers and idyllic courtyards in the arid hillside setting.
+This beautifully preserved site contains stunning buildings imposing towers and idyllic courtyards in th...Read All

 Jaipur from Land and Air